lbechberger/ML4NLP/README.md

 * nwr:Participation - A mention denoting the participation of an object (e.g., a person) to a certain event, further characterized by the role played by that object.
 * nwr:GLink - A grammatical link among event mentions.
-* nwr:SLink - A structural link, i.e., a mention denoting a structural relation among two events. this would further become another constraint for the type of answerable questions defined in last week's documentation.
+* nwr:SLink - A structural link, i.e., a mention denoting a structural relation among two events.

 ### About NER database CoNLL 2003